jaerrib/cyngesheall/rules/rules.md

 ## Credits

-**Cyngesheall** was conceived by John Beers in 2024 as a quasi-historical boardgame similar both **Oferhlýp** and **Mǽrstánas** and uses the same 7x7 grid.
+**Cyngesheall** was conceived by John Beers in 2024 as a quasi-historical boardgame similar to both **Oferhlýp** and **Mǽrstánas** and uses the same 7x7 grid.
 However, instead of "checkers with hit points" or making connections with stones, **Cyngesheall** take more direct inspiration from Hnefatafl.
 Aside from the setup, the primary differentiation is that the number of player pieces is even instead of asymmetrical, and each player has a king, which must reach the opposite corner rather than an edge.

 > The word *cyngesheall* is an Anglo-Saxon (Old English) compound word meaning "king's corner".